Metho-10/Calculator-App/README.md

 # Calculator-App
-### This is a calculator app made with Html CSS and Javascript
+### This is a calculator app made with Html, CSS and Javascript
 ### It also special fuunctions.
 Make sure to check it out!